5 Best Wood to Choose from for External Timber Cladding

 Oak

-Oak is highly durable and dense and can withstand a variety of insect attacks as well as natural phenomena.
-The timber is very tough and strong and lasts for decades, which make it a good choice for exterior cladding as well as a range of other exterior projects like furniture and flooring.
-Oak cladding also looks beautiful and has a unique appearance.
+Oak is highly durable and dense, including european oak, and can withstand a variety of insect attacks as well as natural phenomena.
+It is very tough and strong and lasts for decades, which make it a good choice for exterior cladding as well as a range of other exterior projects like furniture and flooring.
+Oak cladding, including european oak, also looks beautiful and has a unique appearance.

 Sapele